Unit 22 Public Relations and Promotion in Travel and Tourism

 ICON College of Technology and Management HND in Travel and Tourism Management

 Unit 22: PR and Promotion in Travel and Tourism L 5 Session: September 2019

-This unit will be assessed by 4 written task reports Task 1 for LO 1:
+Unit 22 Public Relations and Promotion in Travel and Tourism will be assessed by 4 written task reports Task 1 for LO 1:

 Context and Scenario:

 VisitBritain is the national tourism agency, responsible for marketing Britain worldwide and developing Britain’s visitor economy.
 Their mission is to build the value of tourism to Britain.
 They have a global footprint, thanks to their strong digital presence, and market Britain in 21 countries.
 They have given you a position as a marketing PR trainee for a seaside tourism destination in UK which is in decline so that you can plan an effective public relations and promotion campaign to be implemented within six months.

 Task 1 for LO 1 and LO2 and P 4.1:

 - Evaluate the role and discuss the importance of public relations as a promotional tool to be applied in your chosen seaside tourist destination and analyse the diversity of publics or audiences, including the current and potential visitors and other stakeholders within a travel and tourism context [P1.1, P1.3 & P1.2].